 To view the features and media assets of our key sponsorship packages click below

-This summit is organised by The Sunday Business Post, our events partner iQuest and with the support of the CIF.
+This summit is organised by The Sunday Business Post and our events partner iQuest.
 If you have any questions, requests, or require assistance with your booking, please feel free to contact me:

 Croke Park, Dublin

 The Digital Construction Summit takes place in the Hogan Stand, Croke Park, Dublin 3 – located off Jones’ Road.
 Please DO NOT enter the Cusack side for this event.
 The red box below has directions to this event including all bus, DART, train and Dublin Bike information.